QijiaShao/QijiaShao.github.io/_pages/about.md

   <section class="home-section" aria-labelledby="home-research-title">
     <h2 id="home-research-title">Research</h2>
     <p>
-    At Ubiquitous X Lab, we creates
+    At Ubiquitous X Lab, we create
     <strong>practically deployable new sensing rationales and generalizable AI systems</strong>
     to understand human behavior and physiology, with applications in healthcare, education, and interaction.